 Now, butter up the rolls well on all sides.

-If you have store bought paneer in the fridge, then this can be put together in minutes.
-Imagine a fun evening cooking this with your kids or even better, wow-ing your guests with an appetizer that hardly took more than 30 mins to make.
-Its easy to do a bulk batch of this too.
-You can also cut up the rolls into smaller discs, stick a toothpick in, and serve it as a fancier appetizer.
+If you have store bought paneer in the fridge, then these bread paneer rolls can be made in under 30 minutes.
+Or you can also make it with homemade paneer.
+Imagine a fun evening cooking this with your kids or even better, wow-ing your guests with an appetizer that hardly took more than 20 mins to make.
+It’s easy to do a bulk batch of this too.
+You can also cut up the rolls into smaller discs, stick a toothpick in, and serve these bread paneer rolls as a fancy appetizer.